mocktomata/mocktomata/README.md

 ## artifact

-Some time the input used in test are environment or time dependent, e.g. absolute path, `new Date()`, or random number.
+Sometimes the input used in test are environment or time dependent, e.g. absolute path, `new Date()`, or random number.
 Those value does not work well with `komondor` because `komondor` will compare the actions performed to make sure they are the same.

 For those values, you can use `artifact()` to tell `komonodor` to ignore them during validation.